 If you’re going to choose one of the top models from these brands, be ready to spend anything between $2000 and $3000.
 Many people wonder whether binoculars have to be so expensive when there are models for a lot less money.
 However, if you have used such premium binoculars for a while and have been able to enjoy this incredible viewing comfort, then you know the difference.

 Optics makers have over the years stepped up product design and released better quality models in the market that are ergonomically friendly and functionally competent.
 Generally, whatever is the price range or brand, any good binoculars come equipped with a standard set of features that reflect high quality and reliability.
 These include lightweight, compact binoculars and completely waterproof binoculars, roof-prism design equipped with top-quality, close-focus optics technology, excellent view, eye-relief, and adjustable twisting eyecups.

 So, what aspects you should look for when buying binoculars.
 Factors like price, brand, magnification, lens diameter, close focus, and ergonomics, are important considerations as to how are binoculars rated.

 While you probably have to consider a budget for your purchase, avoid buying cheap binoculars.
 The optics won’t be good and it will be frustrating using them.
 Good glass with good coating makes a big difference in optical performance.
 A high price tag for binoculars from a reputable manufacturer is generally a guarantee that the product is durable and functionally competent.

 One essential characteristic is the magnification of the binoculars.
-Normally, binoculars are available in magnification options of 12x, 10x or 8x and sometimes 7x.
-That being said, 8x and 10x magnification is most common.
+Handheld binoculars are available in a variety of magnification options of 12x, 10x or 8x and sometimes 7x.

 Additionally, the most suitable magnification also depends on your specific requirements.
 For example, if you’re planning for long-distance observations and viewing features in more detail, then 10x is a more appropriate magnification.